Constraint-based graph network simulator: Background and related work

-Recent methods have been proposed for learning constraint functions and solving them in a model's forward pass (\cite{duvenaud_kolter_johnson_2020}'s ``Deep Implicit Layers'' tutorial is an excellent hands-on survey).
+Outside of the scope of physical simulations, recent methods were proposed for learning implicit functions (see ``Deep Implicit Layers'' tutorial by \citet{duvenaud_kolter_johnson_2020} for an excellent survey).
 Such models can play games~\citep{amos2017optnet,wang2019satnet}, optimize power flow~\citep{donti2021dc3}, support robotic planning \citep{loula2020learning}, and perform combinatorial optimization~\citep{bartunov2020continuous}.
-Solvers such as gradient descent and Newton's method are differentiable and support training by backpropagation, but this can be computationally expensive, so approaches such as Deep Equilibrium Models~(DEQ)~\citep{bai2019deep,bai2020multiscale} use implicit differentiation to compute gradients only at the solution point.
+Deep Equilibrium Models~\citep{bai2019deep,bai2020multiscale} use implicit differentiation technique to reduce the cost of computing the gradients through the solver.

-Despite the popularity of constraint-based traditional simulators, only a single work projects positional variables on a learned constraint manifold has been reported~\citep{neural_projections}.
-See section~\ref{sec:advances_over_neural_proj} for a detailed comparison between our model and \citet{neural_projections}.
+Despite the popularity of traditional constraint-based simulators, only a single work that projects positional variables on a learned constraint manifold has been reported~\citep{neural_projections}.
+See Section~\ref{sec:advances_over_neural_proj} for a detailed comparison between our model and \citet{neural_projections}.